giellalt/dict-fin-smn/trans_dict/00_readme.txt

 all_sme2smn_levenshtein_check_tEQ1.xml

 2. 1:many

 2.1  mld less than 4 ==> DONE
 all_sme2smn_lsd_pseudo-sme_LT4.xml

 2.2 mld greater than 3 ==> ongoing work

+2.2.1 with at least one t-element that have a corresponding
+      entry in the smn2fin (noisy!!!) data ==> DONE all_sme2smn_lsd_pseudo-sme_GT3_fin-link-filtered.xml

+2.2.2 with no t-element that have a corresponding
+      entry in the smn2fin (noisy!!!) data ==> TODO

 ===
 docu on the caluculation of mld, i.e., levenshtein distance of